 In case you want to start your own business, you should also begin as soon as possible.
-Define your business plan, set a strategy, if necessary find freelancers and everything you need to get your business running.
+Define your business plan, set a strategy if necessary find freelancers, and do everything you need to get your business running.

 Of course, you could also quit your job and start everything once you have arrived in your new country.
 But beware that you might need to have more savings because it can take longer to generate an income.
 You will also feel a bigger pressure to make the digital nomad lifestyle work because you have already left your old life

 Prepare The Worst Case

 Maybe I’m being overly careful here.
 But it’s not a bad idea to prepare yourself financially in case you fail with the digital nomad lifestyle.

 Of course, you did your homework, you know what you are getting yourself into and you are convinced this is the right lifestyle for you.
 However, there are still many reasons why people struggle with this life and sometimes give up and return to their old life.